USDA is working to build a Fairer, More Competitive, and More Resilient Meat and Poultry Supply Chain

 Additional financial assistance grants

-USDA will make an additional $225 million available in grants to meat and poultry processors.
-This new program will include support for projects in the earlier stages of development.
+USDA will make at least $100 million available in grants to meat and poultry processors.
+This program will provide support for new and existing facilities, including new construction.
 Please sign up to receive emails from Rural Development who will send information on the program when it opens.

 Improved access to capital